oeb25/msc-thesis/Mist/Background.md

 tags: chapter
 ---

 This chapter introduces concepts and necessary background information for the remaining chapters.
-We give a brief introduction to program verification and Viper in [[Program verification]], outline what modularity is and what role it plays in verification and programming in general in [[Modularity]], and give an explanation of the benefits of incremental computation in [[Incremental computation]].
+We give a brief introduction to program verification and Viper in [[Automated program verification tools]], outline what modularity is and what role it plays in verification and programming in general in [[Abstraction and modularity]], and give an explanation of the benefits of incremental computation in [[Incremental computation]].